 Ambassador Nicki Klein is in the final moments of prep and anticipation ahead of her Pacific Crest Trail Thru-hike!
 Whew!
 We caught up with Nicki to chat about last minute gear tweaks, the winding backstory that has brought her to this moment, and why adventure for a good cause resonates with her.
-If you haven’t yet, you can donate to Nicki’s fundraiser and follow her on Facebook and Instagram.
+You can follow her on Facebook and Instagram.

 On April 28th, you’re setting out on a 2,650 mile thru-hike of the Pacific Crest Trail (PCT).
 This is a truly epic first-ever thru-hike!
 Tell us about the process of preparing for something that you’ve never done before.